Game meat makes you sick

 - Impotence in men

-- Drowsiness, clouded consciousness, irritability
+- Dizziness, clouding of consciousness, irritability

 - Parkinson-like symptoms

-- Depression, psychosis, disorientation
+- Depression, psychoses, disorientation

-- Paralysis and sensory disturbances due to the
+- Paralysis and abnormal sensations due to

 - Damage to the peripheral nervous system

-- Abdominal pain, intestinal cramps, diarrhea, vomiting
+- Abdominal pain, intestinal cramps, diarrhoea, vomiting

-- non-infectious jaundice
+- Non-infectious jaundice

 - Joint degeneration (lead gout), arthritis